Scope of our regulation

 Fundraising self-regulation in Scotland is different to the system in place in England, Wales and Northern Ireland.

-This is because fundraising by charities only registered in Scotland with the Scottish Charity Regulator (OSCR) is subject to regulation by the Scottish Fundraising Standards Panel.
+This is because fundraising by charities only registered in Scotland with the Scottish Charity Regulator (OSCR) is subject to regulation by the Scottish Fundraising Adjudication Panel.

 Fundraising in Scotland by charities where the lead regulator is the Charity Commission in England and Wales, is regulated by us.